petrveprek/obircs/README.md

 #define SCRIBO_ENABLE_CATEGORY_SOME_MODULE_VERBOSITY_DEBUG 1 // Enable *scribo* logging for combination of category 'SOME_MODULE' and verbosity 'DEBUG'
 ```

+Note that the order in which various categories and verbosities are disabled, and combinations thereof enabled, is not
+significant and does not need to follow a particular order.

 #### Suppress parts of *scribo* log message header

 Usual *scribo* log message consists of a standard header followed by custom generated text.
 The **header** is made of